httptoolkit/httptoolkit-website/src/posts/http-search-method.md

 You could even use this to support things like a dry-run API for POST requests (don't change anything yet, but tell me what would happen if I did POST this data).
 There's a long list of possibilities!

-### Accept-Search
+### Accept-Query

-In addition to SEARCH, the specification also defines an Accept-Search header.
+In addition to QUERY, the specification also defines an Accept-Query header.
 That can be used in responses like so:

 ```
 HTTP/1.1 200 OK
 <other headers>
-Accept-Search: application/sql, application/graphql
+Accept-Query: application/sql, application/graphql

 <normal response>
 ```

-This allows a server to advertise that it accepts SEARCH requests, and signal the specific format(s) of query that it will accept.
+This allows a server to advertise that it accepts QUERY requests, and signal the specific format(s) of query that it will accept.
 This is similar to the existing [Accept-Patch](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Patch) header.

 The server could include this in any responses, but it's particularly useful in responses to OPTIONS requests, where the client queries a resource to ask what functionality is supported.